-Richard Fahey is one of the Britain’s prolific trainers – enjoying almost 1100 winners since 2010.
+Richard Fahey is one of Britain’s most prolific trainers – enjoying more than 2500 winners.

-Fahey was himself a jockey, riding more than 100 winners on the Flat and over fences.
+Not bad for a former jockey who failed to hit the heights on the Flat or over fences.
 “I wasn’t good enough, so I gave it up before it gave me up,” he says.